 On-Site Personal Attention by the Duquesne Faculty

-Alfred S. Peláez, Professor of Law, Director of the Program
+Katherine Norton, Assistant Professor of Law, Director of the 2018 China Program

-Frank Y. Liu, Professor of Law, Associate Director of the Program
+Frank Y. Liu, Professor of Law, Senior Advisor of the China Program

 Frank Yining Liu is associate dean for legal programs, professor of law, and director of the Duquesne Center for Legal Information and the Allegheny County Law Library.
 He also oversees the School of Law’s Paralegal Institute.
 Liu received his LL.B. at the top of his class from National Taiwan University, Master of Comparative Jurisprudence and Master of Library Science from the University of Texas at Austin, and did a fellowship at Yale Law School.